Staff & Board

 Meet Our Leaders

 Healing to Hope and Anar share a vision of healing for Palestinian children and their caregivers.
-Healing to Hope Executive Director Dr. Sarah Myers and Anar Executive Director Rami Khader collaborate to ensure both organizations can achieve their common mission.
+Healing to Hope Executive Director Sarah Myers and Anar Executive Director Rami Khader collaborate to ensure both organizations can achieve their common mission.

 • Executive Director, Healing to Hope

-• Founder & Executive Director, Anar & Board Member, Healing to Hope
+• Founder & Executive Director, Anar; Board Member, Healing to Hope

 Rami Khader, a humanitarian, artist, and activist from Bethlehem, Palestine, has a wide-ranging professional background.
 He is the founder of several prominent initiatives and organizations, including Diyar Theatre, Diyar Academy for Children and Youth, the Bethlehem International Performing Arts Festival, and Anar Organization for Psychosocial Support.
 Rami’s expertise spans humanitarian response, psychosocial support, arts-based healing, MHPSS capacity-building, and grassroots community empowerment.
 A strong advocate for collective justice as a key element of healing from both individual and intergenerational trauma, Rami was recognized with the 2015 Arab World Social Innovator Award by the Synergos Institute.